 My thought process was that the R6 would make me acutely aware of my abilities, but more importantly, my limitations.
 I want to know the mistakes I’m making so that I can improve and become a better rider.
 Sure enough, I was correct.
 Once again participating in Level 2 of the FAST program at Shannonville, this time with my 2001, my initial lap times were slower than when I was riding the new model provided by the school.
 Having the ability to feel a greater connection with the asphalt below me resulted in progressively quicker lap times, along with greater comfort and confidence.
 After a day of lapping and professional instruction, I feel like I made significant gains.

-I certainly wasn’t the faster one out there, but there’s also a sense of accomplishment in doing something yourself, unaided by the cleverness of a computer.
+I certainly wasn’t the fastest one out there, but there’s also a sense of accomplishment in doing something yourself, unaided by the cleverness of a computer.
 I don’t have any aspirations of racing, nor do I possess the talent or finances, but skills and habits learned on the track can unquestionably be transferred to better, safer riding on the street.